twidi/streamdeckfs/README.md

 This key represents a key rendered with a title on top, a small line as a separator, and a text in the central area that is wrapped and will scroll if it does not fit.
 The key itself is not meant to be used as a reference because each part must be configured, so you define your key directory as usual, and inside, you add three empty files `IMAGE;ref=ref:titled-text:separator;outline=COLOR` (with `COLOR` being the color you want for the separator), `TEXT;ref=ref:titled-text:title;text=TITLE` (with `TITLE` being the text you want for the title) and `TEXT;ref=ref:titled-text:content;text=TEXT` (with `TEXT` being the text you want in the central area, or you can set `file=__self__` instead of `text=...` and put the text in the file itself)

-# Programmatic access
+# API

 As everything is done in file names (except sometimes for texts/images), it's easy to update a key: simply rename the file to change its configuration options.
 And the StreamDeck will be updated in near real time.
 It can be done manually, or programmatically.

 But when you do it programmatically you need to know the exact path and name of the file... that will change when you'll rename it, so by doing this you would have to keep the name.

-`streamdeckify` provides a few commands to avoid doing that, that allow to do things like "disable the layer named foobar of the key mykey on the page mypage", or "move the right coordinate of this line to 90%" (now you can see why things like "coords.2" are useful)
+`streamdeckify` provides an API as a few commands to avoid doing that, that allow to do things like "disable the layer named foobar of the key mykey on the page mypage", or "move the right coordinate of this line to 90%" (now you can see why things like "coords.2" are useful).
+You can even create everything from this API.

 With these commands you can, for a page, key, text, image, or event:

 - get its path
 - get its configuration options as JSON
 - update one or many configuration options
+- create one

 The are all called the same way: